-Shopping at Discount Stores– Do not be afraid to visit your local Food 4 Less, Save-A-Lot or 99¢ stores, you would be surprised at what you can find!
+Shopping at Discount Stores– Do not be afraid to visit your local Food 4 Less, Dollar Tree, Save-A-Lot, and 99¢ stores, you would be surprised at what you can find!
 Even the Target and Walmart Supercenters have better deals than your local expensive grocery store.
 I have seen multiple items at almost half of the price they would be at the grocery giants.
 It really makes a difference.

 Note: Adding garlic bread or a side salad to a meal is a great, inexpensive way to stretch your meal and fill those tummies!

 When you do eat out, save a bundle using Restaurant.com.
 You can get $25 gift certificates to restaurants in your area for as low as $2!
 There are different promotions and codes available, GO HERE to see the latest.